amjohnson36/johnsonscript/Lexing/README.md

 - Functions are declared by def ID(optional arguments).
 It is then usually followed by a block that begins with start and ends with stop.<br/>

 <h2>Operators</h2>
-The following operators are supported:
+The following operators are supported:<br/>
 - PLUS +<br/>
 - MINUS -<br/>
 - TIMES * <br/>